jgabry/caliBISG/README.md

 # caliBISG

-This R package implements the raking-based Calibrated BISG method from Greengard and Gelman (2024).
+This R package implements the calibrated BISG method from Greengard and Gelman (2025).
 The package is currently a work in progress.
 To install the development version from Github use

 ```r
 # install.packages("pak")